Choose Your Battles: Distributed Learning Over Multiple Tug of War Games: INTRODUCTION

-We use bold letters to denote vectors and matrices, and the standard game-theoretic notation where $\xx_{-n}$ is the vector of actions for all players except player $n$. $\|\cdot\|$ denotes the $\ell_2$-norm throughout the paper when applied on a vector, and the operator norm for matrices (under the $\ell_2$-norm for vectors).
+We use bold letters to denote vectors and matrices and $\mathbf{0}_N$ and $\bdelta_N$ to denote the $N$-dimensional all-zero and all-$\delta$ vectors, respectively.
+We use $\Pi_\XX$ to denote the Euclidean projection into the set $\XX$.
+We use the standard vector inequalities, where $\xx\leq\yy$ denotes $x_i\leq y_i$ for all $i$ and $\xx\in[\zz,\yy]$ denotes $z_i\leq x_i\leq y_i$ for all $i$.
+We use the standard game-theoretic notation where $\xx_{-n}$ is the vector of actions for all players except player $n$. $\|\cdot\|$ denotes the Euclidean norm when applied on a vector, and the operator norm for matrices (under the Euclidean norm for vectors).

-\section{PROBLEM FORMULATION}
+\section{Problem Formulation}